 - Critiques: focused and provocative reviews that are followed by a number of invited commentaries, with a concluding reply from the main author

-Null Results in Brief: original reports of null results of important a priori hypotheses tested with sufficient statistical power.
+Null Results in Brief are original reports of null results of important a priori hypotheses tested with sufficient statistical power.
 Supplementary Material is generally not to be used to provide additional details about study methods or results.